mohanadelemary/marketing-science-learning-plan/1_experiment_design_stats/notes.md

 ---

-## Geo Experiments & Geo Lift Analysis ✅

-### Aggregate Geo-Based A/B Tests

-_TODO: Add notes_

-### Pre/Post Trends and Control Matching

-_TODO: Add notes_

-### Applications for Brand/Media Testing

-_TODO: Add notes_

----

-## Regression

-### Simple Linear Regression

-- Linear equation that you solve for by minimizing the MSE or others like ASE.

-**Assumptions in SLR to be checked before interpreting the regression results:**

-1. Relationship can be fitted by a straight line
-2. Independence of errors. the error between real and predicted values for one value doesnt's influence the error for others
-3. Homoscedasticity: If resdiuals are plotted on a y-axis along the predicted values on x-axis, they should be evenly distributed across the plane and not for exampleincrease as the predicted values on the x-axis increase like a funnel shape (heteroscedasdticity)
-4. Errors follow a normal distribution (analytical normality tests or Q-Q plots)

-### Multiple Linear Regression

-**Assumptions in MLR to be checked before interpreting the regression results:**
-- The four assumptions in SLR **Plus** one more:
-  **- No Multi-Collinearity: MC is when two or more predictor variables are highly correlated. hard to assign weights due to info overlap.**
-- MC is not a massive issue if we just want to predict with the model, but it is if the goal is interpret the influence of predictor variables.
-- We determine the R-squared value for each predictor variable.
-High r-sq. means the variable's variance is higly explained by the other predictor variables.
-- From there, we calculate Tolerance and VIF for the variables.
-VIF measures how much the variance of a regression coefficient is inflated due to **multicollinearity** (correlation among predictors).
-- **Treatment of MC:** consider removing high MC variable or combining variables.

-**MLR summary**

-- Unstandardized coefficient per variable are what's used in the equation but handles multiple units of variables
-- Standardized coefficients are standardized among units and sclaes, giving a more standardized and fair way to evaluate the influence and importance of each variable in the regression.
-- R = Correlation
-- R-Squared = shows how well is the variance in the predicted value explained by model
-- Adjusted R-Squared = Accounts for the number of independent variables in the model. a more accurate measure of explanatory power. if model has too many predictors - regular r-sq could overestimate the power, therefore adjusted r-sq. is then recommended.
-- Standard error: average distance between line and observed data

-**Dummy Variables:**
-- If you one-hot encode categories, you drop one of the new variables and use as reference only

-### Logistic Regression

-- To classify data rows into binary outputs (0 and 1)
-- For this we use the logistic function that outputs values between zero and one.
-- You solve for it using maximum likelihood estimation.
-- Outputs probability of an event between 0 and 1. based on the threshold you define (usually 0.5) you can make a prediction.
-- You get coefficients and p-values
-- You test for statistical significance by wald's z-test or chi-squared (unlike t-statistic for lin reg)
-- You also get r2 values from multiple variations to determine if the model explains the variablitiy in the predicted variable.

----

 ## Survival Analysis

 Statistical analyses concerned with analyzing how much time runs out until a certain event takes place.